1967 Penny Value Checker: Errors List, “SMS” & No Mint Mark Worth

 The 1967 Penny Mintage & Survival Chart reveals the dramatic rarity differences between regular strikes and Special Mint Set varieties.

-Regular No Mint Mark pennies dominated production with an enormous mintage of over 3 billion coins, yet only maintain a 10% survival rate today – meaning approximately 305 million specimens remain in existence.
-This represents typical attrition for heavily circulated copper pennies from this era.
+Regular No Mint Mark pennies dominated production with an enormous mintage of 3,048,667,100 coins, yet only maintain a 10% survival rate today — meaning roughly 305 million specimens remain.
+This is typical attrition for heavily circulated copper pennies.

 The Easy Way to Know Your 1967 Penny Value